latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 	}
 ```

 And what will happen then? __I don't know__.
-Because we first created own property, and then called parent's
+Because we first created our own property, and then called parent's
 constructor...
 And if JS somehow would force calling a constructor first, then why the hell it's needed to be typed explicitly
 at all, if there's already "extends Car" in the beginning?
 And, if we call parent's constructor explicitly, then why write
 "extends Car"?
 I don't know.
 It's a mess.
 I hope that in ECMA standard it is all explained, but still, it's a mess.